JSALT2022CodeSwitchingASR/Evaluation/phone_sim_edit_dist/Readme.md

 # Phoneme similarity edit distance

-This is an emplementation of the edit distance in the phoneme (IPA) space with the substitusion weight scaled by the (1-similarty) of the phonemes.
+This is an emplementation of the edit distance in the phoneme (IPA) space with the substitution weight scaled by the (1-similarty) of the phonemes.
 The script reports three metrics:
 - PER: similar to CER but measured in the phoneme space
 - PSD: same as PER but the substitusion weight scaled by the (1-similarty) between phonemes.
 - PSD_norm: PSD but after removing the vowels